jschaf/mccc/battle/hammelburg.md

 Bonnland.
-The SS officer cadets established blocking positions at Heßdorf and Höllrich, reinforced by the recent arrival of five tiger tanks. [@Robel2000PattonsHammelburg, 30-31]  The engineer class joined Koehl's *panzerjäger's* and moved south of Lager Hammelburg.
+The SS officer cadets established blocking positions at Heßdorf and Höllrich, reinforced by the recent arrival of five tiger tanks. [@Robel2000PattonsHammelburg, 30-31]  The engineer class joined Koehl's *panzerjägers* and moved south of Lager Hammelburg.
 A German assault gun battalion moved south of Hill 427 to setup an overwatch position. [@Green1994HammelburgRaid, 26]

 Baum dispatched 1LT Nutto to find a route to Highway 27 at 1830, two hours after arriving to the prison camp.
-Obstructed by a roadblock at Bonnland, Nutto continued North-West towards Heßdorf.
+Obstructed by a roadblock at Bonnland, Nutto continued north-west towards Heßdorf.
 The SS officer cadets sprung their ambush, wounding Nutto and destroying 3 Sherman tanks.
 Nutto withdrew east and reported the ambush to Baum.
 Just before 2300, Baum moved the task force from *Oflag XIII* to linkup